iotile/poduino/examples/blink-tutorial/README.md

 The PODuino can be used just like any other **Arduino Mega 2560**, and theefore, any example you can find on the web for this board should work on the PODuino.

-So, lets start with the traditional [Blink Example](https://www.arduino.cc/en/Tutorial/Blink) usually used as the first tutorial for a new Arduino user.
+So, lets start with the traditional [Arduino Blink Example](https://www.arduino.cc/en/Tutorial/Blink) usually used as the first tutorial for a new Arduino user.

 If you have not done it, make sure you have the [latest Arduino IDE](https://www.arduino.cc/en/Main/Software).